MUSIC, COMEDY and MORE

 me up!" in the subject line.

-We also have some library concerts booked during the summer.
+We also have some indoor concerts booked during the summer.
 For our complete schedule, videos

 and other assorted propaganda, click here.

 I've been fortunate enough to book a couple of outdoor Knock on Wood concerts within shouting

 distance of my home in Melrose.
 The first is a concert on the Malden Library lawn on Wednesday,

 Aug.1.
 The next month, on Sept.
 13, we'll be making our debut at the Melrose Farmers Market.

 It's always exciting to be playing in front of the hometown fans (if I'm lucky and the weather is